justforthefunofit/l-game/README.md

 # l-game
-The L-Game programmed in Commodore 64 Basic
+The L-Game programmed in Commodore 64 Basic see my YouTube channel for a video about this program https://youtu.be/bREU0vrnEwg

 I programmed this program in Commodore Basic.
 I used the CMB prg Studio version 3.14 on a Windows PC and the Vice emulator to debug and test the program.